THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ### build step

 Build step is identical to the origin build step of Spike.
-Assume that the RISCV enironment variable is set to the RISC-V tools install path.
+Assume that the SPIKE_TARGET_DIR enironment variable is set to spike install path.

     $ apt-get install device-tree-compiler
     $ mkdir build
     $ cd build
-    $ ../configure --prefix=$RISCV
+    $ ../configure --prefix=$SPIKE_TARGET_DIR --enable-commitlog
     $ make
     $ [sudo] make install

 ### compiling and running Ventus GPGPU program in Spike

 #### prerequisites
 We execute Ventus GPGPU program with Spike in machine mode.
 To produce executable file, we utilize libgloss-htif and the modifed version of riscv-gnu-toolchain.
-The following commands set up the necessory environment.
+**update: htif is no longer necessary, and you can use link-script to configure function entry and other sections manually.**

     # install riscv64-unknown-elf toolchain